wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 1. Create an index for each side of the equi-join condition.
 The query engine can quickly evaluate the query’s equi-join condition by iterating over the keys of the left-side and right-side indexes for an equality match.

-   **Note:** Equi-join queries require regular indexes.
+   **注意:** Equi-join queries require regular indexes.
 Key indexes are not applied to equi-join queries.

    For this query: